-- 2.2.1 Products that are covered under other ENERGY STAR product specifications are not eligible for qualification under this specification.
-The list of specifications currently in effect can be found at www.energystar.gov/products. - 2.2.2 Products that satisfy one or more of the following conditions are not eligible for ENERGY STAR qualification under this specification: - i.
-Products that are designed to operate directly on three-phase power.
+- 2.2.1 Products that are covered under other ENERGY STAR product specifications are not eligible for certification under this specification.
+The list of specifications currently in effect can be found at www.energystar.gov/products. - 2.2.2 Products that satisfy one or more of the following conditions are not eligible for ENERGY STAR certification under this specification: - i.
+Products that are designed to operate directly on three-phase power; - ii.
+Standalone Copiers; and - iii.
+Standalone Fax Machines.

-3 QUALIFICATION CRITERIA
+3 CERTIFICATION CRITERIA